Card-Forge/forge/README.txt

 When you install the new version of forge find the forge/res/pics/ folder.
 Either move it or copy and paste the pics folder over to the recently installed new version of forge.
 This way you will only have to download the pictures for the new cards.

 This should save enough bandwidth that everyone will be able to download the new set pictures from the cardforge server.
 We do appreciate your efforts to save bandwidth.
+Thank you.

+Reporting Bugs:

+To report a bug with an official beta release, please follow the instructions at http://www.slightlymagic.net/wiki/Forge#I_think_I_found_a_bug_in_Forge._What_do_I_do.3F .

+To report a bug (1) with an alpha test, (2) with a nightly build, (3) with something compiled from the official Forge software repository, or (4) with the leading edge (formerly "SVN Bug Reports"), please do not submit your bugs to the forum.
+Instead, please follow the instructions at http://www.slightlymagic.net/wiki/How_to_File_a_Bug_Report_with_Mantis .

+Our Lawyers Made Us Do This:

+This product includes software developed by the Indiana University Extreme!
+Lab (http://www.extreme.indiana.edu/).